drocheam/optrace/docs/source/details/color.rst

    :align: center
    :class: dark-light

-The green primary is implemented with only one gaussian, while the other use two gaussian functions.
+The spectral distribution of the green primary is modeled using a single Gaussian function, whereas the red and blue primaries utilize a superposition of two Gaussian functions each.
+This choice is informed by Figure 3a in :footcite:`ClarkChromaticity`, which demonstrates that the chromaticity coordinates of the red primary cannot be accurately reproduced with a single Gaussian curve.
-From :footcite:`ClarkChromaticity`, figure 3a, is known, that it is not possible to reach the chromaticity coordinates of the red channel with only one such curve.
-While it is possible for the blue curve, only narrow illuminants with a small standard deviation would be viable.
-For higher flexibility in spectrum width selection two functions are also applied here.
+While it is theoretically possible to represent the blue primary's chromaticity with a single Gaussian, this would only be feasible for narrow illuminants characterized by a small standard deviation.
+To allow for greater flexibility in selecting the spectrum width, two Gaussian functions are also employed for the blue primary.

-However, all luminance ratios are different to the sRGB primaries.
-For this we need to rescale the functions to match the ratio.
-The green curve factor is kept at a value of 1.
-The rescaling factors are then:
+It is important to note that the initial luminance ratios of these Gaussian approximations differ from those of the standard sRGB primaries.
+To address this discrepancy, we need to rescale the functions to match the correct luminance ratios.
+The scaling factor for the green curve is maintained at a value of 1, and the rescaling factors for the red and blue curves are determined as follows:

 .. math::
     r(\lambda) =&~ 0.951190393 \cdot r_0(\lambda)\\